ipa320/RosTooling/docu/ROSSeRoNet.md

 ![alt text](images/cob_light_representation.png)

 Or you can create a [new project from an empty model](https://github.com/ipa320/ros-model/blob/master/docu/NewProject.md).
-In case you have an existing ROS package that contains the C++ code of your component we recommend to use the [extractor](https://github.com/ipa320/ros-model/blob/master/docu/NewRosModel.md) instead of start from scratch the model defintion.
+In case you have an existing ROS package that contains the C++ code of your component we recommend to use the [extractor](https://github.com/ipa320/ros-model/blob/master/docu/NewRosModel.md) instead of start from scratch the model definition.

 NOTE: all the msgs, srvs or actions used by your node (package dependencies) have to be also described, we made available a model of the most [common ROS interfaces](https://github.com/ipa320/ros-model/tree/master/ROSCommonObjects/de.fraunhofer.ipa.ros.communication.objects/basic_msgs).
 In case one of your package dependencies is not included in this list you have to create the models usin the following [script](https://github.com/ipa320/ros-model/blob/master/docu/NewCommunicationObjects.md)